 On Friday 9 August 2019 a power disruption resulted from the operation of Low Frequency Demand Disconnection relays on the Great Britain power system at about 4.54 pm.
 It impacted hundreds of thousands of customers, and caused significant secondary impacts in particular to the transport network.
 Though demand was fully restored within 90 minutes, the secondary impacts continued to be felt for much of the day.

-The Secretary of State for Business, Energy & Industrial Strategy has commissioned the Energy Emergencies Executive Committee (E3C) to undertake a comprehensive review of the incident.
-The review should identify lessons and recommendations for the prevention and management of future power disruption events.
-In particular E3C will:
+The Secretary of State for Business, Energy & Industrial Strategy commissioned the Energy Emergencies Executive Committee (E3C) to undertake a comprehensive review of the incident.
+The review was to identify lessons and recommendations for the prevention and management of future power disruption events.
+In particular E3C was to: